 Important Note: You can learn all you need to learn about PQs by just using OLSN.
 You don’t have to learn PQs before using them to read with them, however, if you want to learn more about PQs, click here.

 MODE 2: Using OLSN’s Word Explore button to help understand words.

 Step 1: Whenever you encounter a word that you don’t know the meaning of, you should click the word to open OLSN (just like you would for a word you don’t recognize).

-Step 2: Once the PQ Pop-Up App opens with the word in its blue box, click on the WordExplore button to open the Reference Panel.
+Step 2: Once OLSN opens with the word in its box, click on the Word Explore button to open the Reference Panel.
 Once the Reference Panel opens, select from a number of types of references for helping you understand the word:

 Step 3: If English is your primary language, click on the Dictionary or Synonym button to see the word’s definitions.
 If English is not your primary language, click on the Translator button to see translations in your language.
 Note: if the Translator is not set to your primary language, click on the Translator Menu button to select it.